 About two weeks ago Ubisoft and Massive Entertainment rolled out a massive patch for their looter shooter that people were abandoning en masse.
 Now players are coming back and newcomers are popping up, so how good is The Division really?

 Update 1.8 itself brought a ton of changes, more PvE content, another PvP mode, balance changes and set stage for a new batch of Global Events.
-For players not willing to dig through patch notes , here is the rundown.
+For players not willing to dig through , here is the rundown.

 Is it worth returning to the game if you quit it beforehand?